Moving to Metapan, El Salvador

 If you are thinking about moving to Metapan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Metapan can vary greatly depending on the location and size of the property.
 However, generally, it is relatively affordable compared to many other countries.
 For a decent house in a good neighborhood, one might expect to pay a few hundred dollars per month in rent.
 If looking to buy a property, a modest house might cost a few tens of thousands of dollars.
-However, these prices can fluctuate and it's always best to check with local real estate agents for the most accurate and up-to-date information," remarked one expat who made the move to Metapan.
+However, these prices can fluctuate and it's always best to check with local real estate agents for the most accurate and up-to-date information," commented one expat who made the move to Metapan.

 Should I buy or rent a home in Metapan?